arturguimaraes/basic-react-calculator/README.md

 This is a basic calculator application built using React and TypeScript.
 It allows users to perform simple arithmetic operations and has additional features like percentage calculation and support for Playwright tests.

-## Live Application

-Click [here](https://arturguimaraes.github.io/basic-react-calculator/) to go to the application.

 ![basic-react-calculator](https://github.com/arturguimaraes/basic-react-calculator/blob/main/src/assets/mobile.png?raw=true)

 ![basic-react-calculator](https://github.com/arturguimaraes/basic-react-calculator/blob/main/src/assets/pc.png?raw=true)